dbmi-pitt/iDIA_Rules/src/main/resources/rules_progress/notes.md

-TODO
+# NOTES
-CEFTRIAXONE - CALCIUM
+## CEFTRIAXONE - CALCIUM
-  All items in the Ceftriaxone & Calcium concept sets are injectible.
-Are they all therefore IV, or do we need another concept set?
+  - All items in the Ceftriaxone & Calcium concept sets are injectible.
+Treating these all of these as IV.
-  Clarify how to determine "simultaneous" administration of calcium / ceftriaxone on an IV?
-Is there a certain time window to look at, or should they be same datetime or same day? (currently using same datetime)
+  - Data limitation: No clear way to determine "simultaneous" administration of calcium / ceftriaxone on an IV.
+Currently using same datetime

-CLONIDINE - BB
+## CLONIDINE - BB
-  need "Timolols Systemic" concept set?
+  - need "Timolols Systemic" concept set?
+  - Using "Clonidines Injectable" be used for "epidural"

-EPI - BB
+## EPI - BB
-  How to tell if epinephrine is combined with local anesthetic?
+  - How to tell if epinephrine is combined with local anesthetic?
-    (*) A function of combo products / small doses (i.e. less than 0.01 mg/ml), ex. bupivacaine hcl.
+    - A function of combo products / small doses (i.e. less than 0.01 mg/ml), ex. bupivacaine hcl.
 Can use this to break down different types of epinephrine (systemic vs. not systemic)
       `select c.concept_name, ds.amount_value, ds.numerator_value, ds.denominator_value, ds.ingredient_concept_id from ohdsi.concept_set cs
       inner join ohdsi.concept_set_item i
       on i.concept_set_id = cs.concept_set_id